hackclub/hackclub/playbook/workshops/remote_control/README.md

 The objective of this workshop is to learn to wield powerful [APIs](http://www.quora.com/What-is-an-API) with minimal code.

-This tutorial can be used by complete beginners or more advanced programmers.

 **For Beginners**

 You will learn how to do really cool things with really simple code.
 You won't